The power of Luminosity Masks

 4 min read

-Most of the photographers are using Luminosity Masks to blend multiple exposures, but you can use them in another awesome way you might not know about.
+Most photographers are using Luminosity Masks to blend multiple exposures, but you can use them in another awesome way you might not know about.

 You all probably have heard or read of Luminosity Masks.
 But what exactly are these masks and what are they good for?
 So let’s have a deeper look into this very powerful photo technique.